-‘WandaVision’ Writer Says A Lot Of Fan Theories Have The Right Idea, Mentions Mephisto
+'WandaVision' Writer Says A Lot Of Fan Theories Have The Right Idea, Mentions Mephisto

 "It's so much fun to see that.
 I have seen them.
 I think I've seen all of them," she said.
 "There are a lot of theories out there that are picking up what we're putting down, and there are ones that are super off-base."

-The writer also mentioned Mephisto, the character many viewers are suspecting is the show’s big bad.
-She played coy with the character, seeming like she couldn’t remember his name which could have been to thwart the popular theory.
-Otherwise, it’s possible Mephisto isn’t a villain looming in the shadows, but it’s another like the Grim Reaper or Nightmare who have both also been theorized about.
+The writer also mentioned Mephisto, the character many viewers are suspecting is the show's big bad.
+She played coy with the character, seeming like she couldn't remember his name, which could have been to thwart the popular theory.
+Otherwise, it's possible Mephisto isn't a villain looming in the shadows.
+The big bad could actually be the Grim Reaper or Nightmare, characters who have both also been theorized about.

 "The theorizing is fantastic," Schaeffer continued.
 "I love it, I love reading it, I love that it is indicative of a level of enthusiasm that I wish for every writer to experience in their audience."